Lydia De Vega

 Zion-Corrales-Nelson broke* Her 200m Record in 2019 with a 23.18 clocking.

-Two Strongest Candidates pass into Senior Category in a few months
+The two Strongest Candidates pass into Senior Category in a few months

-The closest any athlete has got to this was the 2015 SEA Games 100m Champion Kayla Anise Richardson, who ran 23.67 in the 2015 SEA Games and recorded a ‘wind-aided 23.45 (+3.5).
+The closest any athlete has got to this was the 2015 SEA Games 100m Champion Kayla Anise Richardson.
+Who ran 23.67 in the 2015 SEA Games and recorded a ‘wind-aided 23.45 (+3.5).

 According to IAAF Competition Rule Book 2016-2017, The IAAF cannot count marks over +2.0 as Records at any meeting.
 Richardson in 2017 wound up 5th in the SEA Games in 24.29.